Client Visibility

 Result: visibility recovery based on identified ranking signals, not assumptions.

-This is designed for businesses that depend on Google Maps visibility for inbound calls and local search traffic.
+Agencies whose clients depend on Google Maps visibility for inbound calls and local search traffic.
+Use for Client Visibility Audits and prospect pitches.

-If your primary source of new customers comes from appearing in the Google 3-Pack or Google Maps results, ranking shifts directly impact revenue.
+Clients whose primary source of new customers comes from the Google 3-Pack or Maps.
+Ranking shifts directly impact revenue.
+Add to prospect pitches.

-If you previously ranked and no longer appear for your main services, a measurable ranking signal changed.
+Clients who previously ranked and no longer appear for main services.
+A measurable ranking signal changed.
+Surface in Client Visibility Audits.

-When call volume slows but search demand remains steady, visibility loss is often the cause.
+When client call volume slows but search demand remains steady, visibility loss is often the cause.
+Add to retention reports.

-If a newer listing is appearing above yours, competitor signal strength likely improved while yours stagnated.
+When a newer listing appears above the client, competitor signal strength likely improved while the client's stagnated.
+Competitor Advantage Summary material.

-If your business is not showing on Google Maps, it usually means another listing has stronger relevance signals for that specific search.
+When a client's business is not showing on Google Maps, it usually means another listing has stronger relevance signals for that specific search.
 Google evaluates primary category alignment, keyword coverage, review activity, engagement, and proximity.
-When a competitor matches the search more precisely, your listing can be filtered out of the 3-Pack entirely.
+When a competitor matches the search more precisely, your client's listing can be filtered out of the 3-Pack entirely.
+Agencies use tools like Kelsey to identify which competitors replaced them and why.

 In most cases, Google does not remove listings randomly.
 Visibility loss is typically the result of ranking recalculations rather than removal.
-If your profile is still live but not appearing for searches, it is likely being outranked rather than deleted.
+If a client's profile is still live but not appearing for searches, it is likely being outranked rather than deleted.
+Agencies can surface this in client reports so clients understand the real issue.

-Restoring 3-Pack visibility requires identifying the exact search queries you lost and understanding which competitor replaced you.
+Restoring 3-Pack visibility requires identifying the exact search queries the client lost and understanding which competitor replaced them.
 Adjustments should be based on measurable differences in category selection, service keywords, engagement signals, and review velocity.
+Agencies use audit tools to diagnose gaps and recommend specific changes.
 Random edits rarely restore consistent rankings.

 Recovery timelines vary depending on the severity of the signal shift.
 Minor category or keyword corrections can show movement within weeks, while broader competitive gaps may take longer.
-Consistent monitoring and structured adjustments produce more stable results than one-time changes.
+Agencies that monitor consistently and make structured adjustments produce more stable results than one-time changes.
+Client reports should set realistic expectations.